 When it comes to data management, Azure provides numerous solutions including SQL Database, SQL Data Warehouse, StorSimple, Cosmos DB, Azure Search, and Azure Stream Analytics.
 For messaging, Azure supports various communication mechanisms such as queueing, event hubs, relays, and topics.
 For storage services, Azure provides REST and SDK APIs for the storage and access of cloud data.
 It also provides table, blog, and file services.

 Azure services provide numerous advantages for businesses and organizations.
 It’s important, however, to be properly acquainted with it before deciding to make use of it.
 It’s not for IT neophytes who are still learning the ropes.
+Know more about Azure Migration Services and Azure Desktop as a Service deployment with App4Rent.

 Image source: Pixabay.com